iti-ict/wakamiti/kukumo-server-quarkus/README.md

 ## Running the demo Docker image

-For demonstration purposes, it is possible to create a custom image that includes several Kukumo plugins (present in the `demo/lib-ext` folder).
+For demonstration purposes, it is possible to create a custom image that includes several Wakamiti plugins (present in the `demo/lib-ext` folder).
 For running the image, execute the following:

 In order to create the Docker image, execute the following:
 ```shell script